 Country comes First Always & every time

-Major religiously organize the meeting once a year with his NDC group, where all his group members spend time together.
+Major religiously organizes a meeting once a year with his NDC group, where all his group members spend time together.
 Major has been doing so for almost 13 years now after retirement.

-Meeting with the Honorable Defence Minister Rajnath Singh and presented him a copy of his third book on Netaji Subhash Chandra Bose.
-The book is titled Bose: The Military Dimension a 125th Anniversary tribute.
+Meeting with the Honorable Defence Minister Rajnath Singh and presented him with a copy of his third book on Netaji Subhash Chandra Bose.
+The book is titled Bose: The Military Dimension a 125th Anniversary Tribute.

 - Sena Medal